OpenDSA/OpenDSA-stable/RST/source/Development/BST.rst

 Removing a node from a BST is a bit trickier than inserting a node, but it is not complicated if all of the possible cases are considered individually.
-Before tackling the general node removal process, let us first discuss how to remove from a given subtree the node with the smallest key value.
+Before tackling the general node removal process, we will first see how to remove from a given subtree the node with the largest key value.
 This routine will be used later by the general node removal function.
-To~remove the node with the minimum key value from a subtree, first find that node by continuously moving down the left link until there is no further left link to follow.
-Call this node :math:`S`.
-To remove :math:`S`, simply have the parent of :math:`S` change its pointer to point to the right child of :math:`S`.
-We know that :math:`S` has no left child (because if :math:`S` did have a left child, :math:`S` would not be the node with minimum key value).
-Thus, changing the pointer as described will maintain a BST, with :math:`S` removed.
-The code for this method, named ``deletemin``, is as follows

-.. codeinclude:: Trees/BST.pde
-   :tag: deletemin

-Here is an example

-.. topic:: Example

-   Figure :num:`Figure #DelMin` illustrates the ``deletemin`` process.
-   Beginning at the root node with value 10, ``deletemin`` follows the left link until there is no further left link, in this case reaching the node with value 5.
-   The node with value10 is changed to point to the right child of the node containing the minimum value.
-   This is indicated in Figure :num:`Figure #DelMin` by a dashed line.

-.. _DelMin:
+.. inlineav:: deletemaxCON ss

-.. odsafig:: Images/DelMin.png
-   :width: 200
-   :align: center
-   :capalign: justify
-   :figwidth: 90%
-   :alt: Deleting the node with minimum value

-   An example of deleting the node with minimum value.
-   In this tree, the node with minimum value, 5, is the left child of the root.
-   Thus, the root's ``left`` pointer is changed to point to 5's right child.

-.. avembed:: AV/Development/BST-delete.html pe

-A pointer to the node containing the minimum-valued element is stored in parameter ``S``.
+   :output: show

-The return value of the ``deletemin`` method is the subtree of the current node with the minimum-valued node in the subtree removed.
+The return value of the ``deletemax`` method is the subtree of the current node with the maximum-valued node in the subtree removed.
-As with method ``inserthelp``, each node on the path back to the root has its left child pointer reassigned to the subtree resulting from its call to the ``deletemin`` method.
+Similar to the ``inserthelp`` method, each node on the path back to the root has its right child pointer reassigned to the subtree resulting from its call to the ``deletemax`` method.

-A useful companion method is ``getmin`` which returns a pointer to the node containing the minimum value in the subtree.
+A useful companion method is ``getmax`` which returns a pointer to the node containing the maximum value in the subtree.

-.. codeinclude:: Trees/BST.pde
+.. codeinclude:: Binary/BST.pde
-   :tag: getmin
+   :tag: getmax

+Now we are ready for the ``removehelp`` method.
 Removing a node with given key value :math:`R` from the BST requires that we first find :math:`R` and then remove it from the tree.